Key takeaways

 Your business spending doesn’t align with this card’s bonus categories

-Earning 4X points in a range of popular categories (on up to $150,000 per year in two select categories your business spends the most in each billing cycle, then 1X points) sounds like a good idea in theory, yet this exceptional rate will only benefit you if you spend in the included categories.
+Earning 4X points in a range of popular categories (on up to $150,000 per year in two the two categories your business spends the most in each billing cycle, then 1X points) sounds like a good idea in theory, yet this exceptional rate will only benefit you if you spend in the included categories.
 If your business spending tends to fall elsewhere or you make a lot of miscellaneous purchases with a business credit card, the regular earning rate on the Amex Business Gold is just 1X points.

-You actually want to earn cash back
+You’d rather to earn cash back

 If you want a way to redeem rewards for non-travel redemptions and still get at least 1 cent per point, the Amex Business Gold is not the business credit card for you.